On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

-Moreover, as already noted, it would be a mistake to na\"ively interpret $\Psi_a(x_1,x_2)$ as being factored into strictly nuclear and electronic parts.
-The factor, $\psi_a(x_1,x_2)$, depends on the nuclear configuration, not just the electron configuration.
-The role of `classical' parameters and the `clamped' Hamiltonian in constructing $\psi_a(x_1,x_2)$ is entirely irrelevant to the status of the nuclei as quantum particles. \textbf{BO} provides an \textit{inherently quantum} representation of molecular structure that does not admit a classical separation into purely electronic and nuclear representations.
-The quantum nature of the nuclei in \textbf{BO} is highlighted in the discussion of \cite{Jecko:2014} who notes in his concluding section: `We emphasise that, in the mathematical treatment of the Born-Oppenheimer approximation, the nuclei are always considered as quantum particles.
+The crucial point is that \textbf{BO} provides an \textit{inherently quantum} representation of molecular structure that does not admit a classical separation into purely electronic and nuclear representations.
+The quantum nature of the nuclei in the \textbf{BO} is highlighted in the discussion of \cite{Jecko:2014} who notes in his concluding section: `We emphasise that, in the mathematical treatment of the Born-Oppenheimer approximation, the nuclei are always considered as quantum particles.
 The use of clamped nuclei is just a tool to construct an appropriate effective Hamiltonian but the latter is a quantum, nuclear Hamiltonian with restricted electronic degrees of freedom' \cite[p.
 20]{Jecko:2014}.
+We will return to the quantum status of \textbf{BO} in the context of our more mathematically rigorous treatment in the next section.